How to lowercase a string in Python

 Get started with Replit

-Replit Agent will write the code, test for errors, and deploy your app.
+The Agent writes the necessary code, tests for errors, and deploys your app directly from your description.
 Start building with Replit.